 Types Of Double Glazed Window Frames

 The two main types of Double Glazed Window Types are UPVC and Aluminum.

 uPVC Double Glazed Windows

-- In fact, uPVC windows have been on the market for many years.
+- Upvc windows have been on the market for many years.

 - These window frames are more energy efficient in most homes.

 - The cost of installing uPVC windows is less than the Aluminum windows.

 - Long Lifespan, however, the ability to degrade after many years is possible.

 - The modern-day uPVC windows are far more energy efficient than the older uPVC windows.

-- uPVC now makes use of a complex internal profile which maximizes thermal retention.
+- The uPVC now makes use of a complex internal profile which maximizes thermal retention.

-- In fact, uPVC beats aluminum when it comes to soundproofing or reducing the impact of noise pollution.
+- Also, Upvc beats aluminum when it comes to soundproofing or reducing the impact of noise pollution.

 uPVC: If you want a window that provides effective soundproofing that is also low on maintenance, uPVC can more than meet your needs.
 Even though they don’t offer the best aesthetics, they can still be colored to fit into the features of your home successfully.

 Aluminum Double Glazed Windows

 - Aluminum window frames will achieve the same level of thermal insulation benefits.

 - As a result of the new innovative polyamide thermal break, aluminum windows are equally thermal retentive to keep any home warmer for longer.

 - Energy efficient